kumuluz/blog.sunesis.si/_posts/2017-12-14-kumuluzee-microservices-on-kubernetes_part2.markdown

   periodSeconds: 5
 ```

 The above configuration specifies that Kubernetes can check the status of the container by sending HTTP GET request to the **/health** endpoint on container port 8080 every 5 seconds.
-Configuration also defines that Kubernetes should wait 20s for container to start before sending the first health check request.
+The configuration also defines that Kubernetes should wait 20s for container to start before sending the first health check request.

 To demonstrate how Kubernetes responds to the NKO status from the health endpoint of the microservice we intentionally infect the health of the **order** microservice by sending request to */management/healthy* endpoint setting the health status to false.

-Before we infect the service, lets check the pod status of orde microservice using command ```kubectl get pods -n kumuluzee-blog```.
+Before we infect the service, lets check the pod status of order microservice using command ```kubectl get pods -n kumuluzee-blog```.
 The command produces the following output:

 ```sh
 NAME                                           READY     STATUS    RESTARTS   AGE